-- Lookup Value: applies a secure lookup using the values provided in the uploaded file or file reference. - · Algorithm: applies the specified string type extensible algorithm. - The Unique Value option may produce masked name portions with lengths up to 52 characters. - Multi Algorithm: applies specified string algorithms to first name and last name segments.
-Segments must precede the @ symbol and be delimited by email allowed punctuation. - 6.
-If applicable, complete the configuration for masking the name portion as follows: - Lookup Value: upload a lookup file with new line separated values or provide a file reference. - Algorithm: select a string type extensible algorithm to be used to mask the name portion of the input. - 7.
-From the dropdown Mask Domain With, choose one of the following options: - · Replacement Text: replaces the domain portion with a fixed value. - Algorithm: applies the specified extensible algorithm instance. - · Preserve Value: does not mask domain portion. - 8.
-Complete the configuration for masking the domain portion as follows: - Replacement Text: enter a value to replace the entire domain portion. - · Algorithm: applies the specified extensible algorithm instance. - 9.
-Select an error handling action for exceptions thrown by chained algorithms: - Exception: default action allowing exceptions from chained algorithms to be handled by global settings. - Character Mapping: masks the name or domain segment causing the exception with the CM Alphanumeric algorithm. - Preserve Value: returns the exception causing segment unmasked. - 10.
+- 5. From the dropdown Mask Name With, choose one of the following options: - Unique Value: applies a SHA-256 hash of the entire input then Base32 encodes the hash value. - Lookup Value: applies a secure lookup using the values provided in the uploaded file or file reference. - Algorithm: applies the specified string type extensible algorithm. - The Unique Value option may produce masked name portions with lengths of up to 52 characters. - Multi Algorithm: applies specified string algorithms to first name and last name segments.
+Segments must precede the @ symbol and be delimited by email-allowed punctuation. - 6.
+If applicable, complete the configuration for masking the name portion as follows: - Lookup Value: upload a lookup file with new line-separated values or provide a file reference. - Algorithm: select a string-type extensible algorithm to be used to mask the name portion of the input. - 7.
+From the dropdown Mask Domain With, choose one of the following options: - Replacement Text: replaces the domain portion with a fixed value. - Algorithm: applies the specified extensible algorithm instance. - Preserve Value: does not mask domain portion. - 8.
+Complete the configuration for masking the domain portion as follows: - Replacement Text: enter a value to replace the entire domain portion. - Algorithm: applies the specified extensible algorithm instance. - 9.
+Select an error handling action for exceptions thrown by chained algorithms:

+- Exception: default action allowing exceptions from chained algorithms to be handled by global settings. - Character Mapping: masks the name or domain segment causing the exception with the CM Alphanumeric algorithm. - Preserve Value: returns the exception causing segment unmasked. - 10.
 Choose whether to filter accents: - Filter Accents (checkbox): selecting true will remove the accent from characters in the email address and replace them with the base Latin character prior to masking, such as converting é to e. - 11.
-When you are finished, click Save.
+Click Next to verify details on the Summary step.